kendraperry/li-retention/readme.txt

 DATA PREPARATION
 Summarize your data in an Excel spreadsheet with the following column headings.
 A template Excel file is provided.
 Use a separate Excel file for each institution or combination of institutions being studied.

+If you do not have your own data, you may use one or more of our datasets, contained in the HCC and AWC .xlsx files

   term = name of the term being studied (fa16, sp17, etc) li_ret_term = total number of eligible students who DID receive library instruction and WERE retained the following term li_notret_term = total number of eligible students who DID receive library instruction but were NOT retained the following term